line-em/invoice-creator-purrfect-paws/README.md

 ![Screenshot](./images/screenshot.png)
 ![Screenshot](./images/screenshot2.png)

-**This project is still incomplete.**
+**This project is finally complete!**

-The most challenging aspect of this project so far is including the **remove buttons**, after the items have been added to the Invoice.
-I'm studying a solution, however, it will take a little time.
+The most challenging aspect of this project so far was including the **remove buttons** and making it properly functional in manipulating the array.
+I'm happy to say that it is now working as intended! 🥳✨

+Of course, if you do find any bugs, errors, or any suggestions at all, please let me know!
+I'd love to hear from you! 😊

 ## To-Do

-- [ ] Include a functional Remove button
+-   [x] Include a functional Remove button
 -   [ ] Generate a some feedback after clicling on Send Invoice.

 ## Changelog

 -   1.0 - Initial commit.
+-   2.0 - Added the Remove button.